Kevin Mbabu: Fulham

 On 27 July 2022, Mbabu joined newly promoted Premier League club Fulham for a reported fee of €5.5 million with and additional €2 million in add-ons, on a three-year deal, with the option to extend for a further twelve months.
 "Kevin is a player whom we've pursued for several years.
 He brings great physical tools to our Club in addition to his vast experience," said club owner Tony Khan.

 Loan to Servette

 On 13 February, Mbabu returned to his youth club Servette FC on loan for the remainder of the 2022–23 season.

 Loan to Augsburg

 On 1 September 2023, Mbabu joined Bundesliga club Augsburg on a season-long loan.

 Midtjylland

 On 30 August 2024, Mbabu joined Danish side Midtjylland.

+He left the club at the end of the 2025–26 season.

 International career

 Due to his mixed descent, Mbabu was eligible to play for Switzerland, DR Congo and France.
 He was a youth international for Switzerland, from the under–16 to under–21 side.